Saturday, March 7, 2026

 Saturday, Mar 7: Track 16 (02:45-04:15 EST)

-Racial Adaptations: The Changing Historical Contexts of the Huckleberry Finn on Film (hybrid)
+Racial Adaptations: The Changing Historical Contexts of the Huckleberry Finn on Film (in-person)

 Reynolds Scott-Childress, SUNY New Paltz